DBlassio/multimodal-argmining/experiments/text/ReadMe.md

 # Textual Model Experiments

 This section contains all the experiments performed on our **textual stance classification models** for argument mining.
-The goal is to iteratively improve model performance, measured primarily by **F1-score (macro)**.
+The goal is to iteratively improve model performance, measured primarily by **F1-score (Binary - Positive Class)**.

 ---